FireFragment/nxc-gui/README.md

 NXC GUI
 =======

-**GUI library for NXC to make your NXT programs more beautiful and user-friendly**
+**GUI library for NXC to make your programs for Lego NXT more beautiful and user-friendly**

 The library uses [NXC display module](http://bricxcc.sourceforge.net/nbc/nxcdoc/nxcapi/group___display_module.html) to render various UI components.